ranjodh-kaur/PPS_2022/2221010/Program5.md

-## Program5: To find area of a square
+## Program5:To find area of a square
 #include <stdio.h>

 int main()